apptainer/apptainer-userdocs/apptainer_and_docker.rst

 Short of converting an *entire* ``Dockerfile`` into a Apptainer definition file, informed specification of the ``%runscript`` entry in the def file *removes* any ambiguity associated with ``ENTRYPOINT`` :ref:`versus <sec:def_files_execution>` ``CMD`` and ultimately :ref:`execution precedence <sec:def_files_execution>`.
 Thus the best practice is:
 "Employ Apptainer's ``%runscript`` by default to avoid execution ambiguity" Note that the ``ENTRYPOINT`` can be bypassed completely, e.g., ``docker run -i -t --entrypoint /bin/bash godlovedc/lolcow``.
-This allows for an interactive session within the container, that may prove useful in validating the built runtime. t practices emerge from experience.
+This allows for an interactive session within the container, that may prove useful in validating the built runtime.
+Best practices emerge from experience.
 Contributions that allow additional experiences to be shared as best practices are always encouraged.
 Please refer to :ref:`Contributing <contributing>` for additional details.

 .. _sec:troubleshooting: